idena-network/idena-docs/docs/developer/validation.md

 ### Short session answers

 Once the long session has started, short session answers should be published.
-In addition, the short answers transaction reveals the keywords which were used by the user to create flips.
+In addition, the short answers transaction reveals the keywords which were used by the user to create their own flips.

 Short session answers should be published not later than 13:35:00.
 Otherwise other users will not be able to qualify flips keywords and the user will be penalized.